How can I apply to adopt?

 What vaccines do your dogs come with?

-All of our dogs come with up to date Distemper, Coronavirus, Parvo, Hepatitis, and Rabies vaccinations.
-Some vets will also give Bordatella and Influenza depending on the location.
+All of our dogs are vaccinated against Distemper, Coronavirus, Leptospirosis, Canine Adenovirus, Parvo, Hepatitis, Canine Parainfluenza and Rabies.
 You do NOT need to give your dogs additional vaccinations once they arrive and all dogs will travel with their vaccination history booklets to present to the vet.
 To avoid excessive vaccinations, we suggest getting your dog titer tested once a year to see which vaccinations they may need.
 Many vaccines keep your pets protected for years!

 Why can't you fly a dog to my airport?